Peguis First Nation

-Peguis First Nation (formerly St. Peter's Band, Oshki-ishkonigan meaning new reserve) is the largest First Nations community in Manitoba, Canada, with a population of approximately 10,300 people (3,521 on reserve and 6,504 off reserve).
-The members of Peguis are of Saulteaux (Ojibway) and Cree descent.
+Peguis First Nation (formerly St. Peter's Band, Oshki-ishkonigan meaning new reserve) is the largest First Nations community in Manitoba, Canada, with a population of approximately 11,438 people (3,607 on reserve and 7,831 off reserve).
+The members of Peguis are of Saulteaux (Ojibway) and Maškēkowak (Swampy Cree) descent.

 The main reserve, Peguis 1B, is located approximately 196 kilometres north of Winnipeg.
 The reserve is currently located about 170 km northwest of the original reserve (called St. Peter's).
 It was moved to its present location in 1907 after an illegal land transfer.

 The First Nation is named after Peguis, the chief who led a band of Saulteaux people from present-day Sault Ste.
-Marie, Ontario, area to a Cree settlement at Netley Creek, Manitoba, and later to present-day East Selkirk, Manitoba.
+Marie, Ontario, area to a Cree settlement at Netley Creek, Manitoba, and to present-day East Selkirk, Manitoba.

 History

 Chief Peguis and his Band settled in an area north of present-day Selkirk in the late 1700s.
 Their history is documented in journals of the Hudson's Bay Company, the Lord Selkirk settlers, and the Church Missionary Society.
 Peguis and other chiefs signed the Selkirk Treaty in 1817.
 The treaty allocated land along the Red and Assiniboine Rivers to Lord Selkirk and his settlers for an annual rent of tobacco.

 On 3 August 1871, Peguis' son Mis-Koo-Kinew (or Henry Prince) signed Treaty 1 on behalf of the St. Peter's Band, the name of the Peguis First Nation at the time.
 Treaty 1 specified that Peguis would be given 160 acre of land for each family of five people.